Industry Liaison

 Yes, it's possible.
 However, technical guidance (appointment as technical advisors) and talks and lectures (with the exception of those based on academic guidance) at your corporation are considered to be subsidiary jobs.

-At Tokyo Tech we permit faculty members to engage in subsidiary jobs at corporations, etc., and place an upper limit of 16 hours a week (total time of all subsidiary jobs), regardless of whether the work is paid or not paid.
+At Science Tokyo we permit faculty members to engage in subsidiary jobs at corporations, etc., and place an upper limit of 16 hours a week (total time of all subsidiary jobs), regardless of whether the work is paid or not paid.

 Faculty members who engage in subsidiary jobs are required to complete a procedure to obtain permission to engage in subsidiary jobs.